Avaiga/taipy-gui/INSTALLATION.md

 instead of the *standard* build option.

-This will preserve the debugging symbols, and we will be able to navigate in the TypeScript code from your debugger.
+This will preserve the debugging symbols, and you will be able to navigate in the TypeScript code from your debugger.

 > **Note:** Web application location